chrismarrin/react-native-extended-stylesheet-typescript/README.md

 I've built this repo to add some love to an absolutely amazing library [react-native-extended-stylesheet](https://github.com/vitalets/react-native-extended-stylesheet/).
 While using EStyleSheet, it bugged me I didn't get the lovely typings and code complete that you got using react-native's StyleSheet class.
 So I decided to see if I could make it happen.

+## RNEST Roadmap

+### 0.4.0

+-   Bring existing tests in from RNES repo.
+-   Ensure that typings are valid for all valid inputs (I know for sure it doesn't yet support putting strings in number props yet)

 # React Native Extended StyleSheet

 [![Build Status](https://travis-ci.org/vitalets/react-native-extended-stylesheet.svg?branch=master)](https://travis-ci.org/vitalets/react-native-extended-stylesheet)